 Some of the most beautiful houses and locations come with a rolling drawback, the sloped yard.
 What to do with this space?
 And how to maximize it, are two of the most common questions when dealing with an unruly landscape of sorts.
 Instead of giving a full-proof solution here, let’s consider the options.
 Much of the decision is already going to be made after taking the primary elements into consideration.
 What is the size of the area, how steep is the slope, is it adjoining with the neighbors yard and, of course budget.

-What to do with the newly claimed space?
+What to do with all that Extra Space?

 So, we’ve solved the solution of the sloped yard but what will be the result of it?
 There’s a plethora of choices to consider which primarily depend on how you want to make use of the space.
 New patios with involved outdoor living spaces are an excellent way to maximize the home you have and make the most use of the space.
 Outdoor kitchens, gas fireplaces and integrated sitting walls with a pergola for overhang are all desirable choices for the new living space.
 But, perhaps the current kitchen is good enough and the family only needs an area to sit outdoors to enjoy a late night snack.

 A Sloped Backyard Might be the Way to Go